 Deposits and Other Costs

 - A damage/cleaning deposit of $250 is required to secure your assigned housing.
-This amount includes the $50 non-refundable deposit submitted with your housing application.
-Should the applicant decide not to rent an apartment after the full deposit has been paid, the $50 non-refundable deposit will be deducted from the refunded amount.
+This amount includes the $50 non-refundable fee submitted with your housing application.
+Should the applicant decide not to rent an apartment after the full deposit has been paid, the $50 non-refundable fee will be deducted from the refunded amount.

 - Rent charges include electricity, gas, and heat.
-Internet is included for some apartments.
+Internet is included for some apartments south of Foster.